-Many employers utilize a structured framework for promotions and obtaining raises in the organization.
-Healthcare is no different.
+Healthcare employers often utilize a structured framework for promotions and obtaining raises in the organization.
 You may be familiar with terms like "clinical ladder" to describe the framework in which nurses can climb higher in your organization.
 By meeting the requirements of education, CEUs, committee work, community service, and other benchmarks, employers assess your commitment to the organization and the profession.

 Please contact Marsha Hughes-Gay at 812.348.7326 or e-mail email@example.com for additional information and to obtain the application for adjunct faculty status.